zbalkan/osq-ext-bin/README.md

 In the [test-tools](https://github.com/polylogyx/osq-ext-bin/tree/master/test-tools) folder, a batch file is provided that writes arbitrary data to files at location c:\temp\tail.txt & c:\temp\tail2.txt.
-When the batch file is invoked with osquery and PolyLogyx Extension running in the background, the changes to the files can be retrieved via the queries to win_logger_events as follows:
+When the batch file is invoked with osquery and EclecticIQ Extension running in the background, the changes to the files can be retrieved via the queries to win_logger_events as follows:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~